Skip to ContentSkip to Navigation

 Job prospects

 After your studies you can perform a wide range of jobs.
 Jobs can be found in Research and Development departments of high-tech companies, at design and construction companies, in engineering consultancy, or at research institutes.
 The type of job ranges from technical leadership positions to management positions.
 Other possibilities include performing a PhD project at a university or starting your own company.
+Roughly 10% of our graduates continue their studies as PhD students.
+Moreover, our graduates are also eligible to continue their study in our new Engineering Doctorate Programme in Autonomous Systems .

-According to the survey of Innovation Cluster Drachten, a cluster of high-tech companies in north of Netherlands, the graduates of Mechanical Engineering are highly sought of.
+According to the survey of Innovation Cluster Drachten, a cluster of high-tech companies in the north of Netherlands, the graduates of Mechanical Engineering are highly sought of.
 Current vacancies of high-tech positions within the cluster can be found here .

 Research